What Do "Comedogenic" and "Non-comedogenic" Mean?

-“Comedogenic” means that something is likely to clog skin pores, which can then lead to acne lesions.
+"Comedogenic" means that a product is likely to clog skin pores, which can then lead to acne lesions.

-“Non-comedogenic” means that something is unlikely to clog pores.
+"Non-comedogenic" means that a product is not likely to clog pores.

 The root word of each term is "comedone," which is the medical term for a clogged pore.

 Manufacturers of skin care products may advertise their products as "non-comedogenic" or may choose to simply say "will not clog pores."
-But since the U.S. Food and Drug Administration (FDA) does not regulate the use of this term, there is no guarantee that products labeled as such will not cause acne.
+But since the U.S. Food and Drug Administration (FDA) does not regulate these claims, there is no guarantee that products labeled as such will not cause acne.